 (e) Septic tanks, dosing tanks, and other components must comply with the requirements in OAR 340-071-0220 unless this rule specifies different requirements.

 (f) The design and construction requirements in OAR 340-071-0295 must be met.
+A bottomless sand filter unit does not require a watertight floor, but does require watertight walls unless otherwise authorized by the agent.

 (g) A bottomless sand filter unit does not require a minimum 10-foot separation between the original and replacement unit.